-Jerk is Jamaican barbecue, and sometimes called Jamaica’s national dish.
+Jerk is a Jamaican barbecue, and sometimes called Jamaica’s national dish.
 The word “Jerk” is both a dish and a cooking method.
 It refers to meat, usually chicken, marinated in lime, spices and hot peppers, then cooked on a barbecue grill or fire pit.
 In Jamaica, jerk chicken, or pork, is everywhere from roadside stands to the finest restaurants from one end of the island to the other.

 If you can’t take the heat……

 Then you’re looking at the wrong recipe.
-The defining charactaristic of Jamaican jerk is the smoky heat, largely due to the addition of Scotch bonnet chiles.
+The defining characteristic of Jamaican jerk is the smoky heat, largely due to the addition of Scotch bonnet chiles.
 The Scotch Bonnet is up there at the top of the Scoville scale, which is a measurement of heat in peppers.
 A Scotch bonnet chile measures between 100,000 and 350,000 SHU (Scoville Heat Units).
-That’s pretty hot, when you consider that the jalapeno measures between 1,000 and 10,000 SHU.
+That’s pretty hot when you consider that the jalapeno measures between 1,000 and 10,000 SHU.

 This Jerk Chicken Recipe is “Mild”

 I used only one Scotch bonnet chile in this recipe, so while it definitely packs some heat, it’s still not overly hot.
-Some Jamaican recipes that I have seen contain many more peppers, and if you’re still reading, you aren’t spice phobic, so feel free to use more.
+Some Jamaican recipes that I have seen contain many more peppers, and if you’re still reading, you aren’t spice adverse, so feel free to use more.
 Although this was delicious, the next time I make it, I’ll use two peppers.
 However, if you aren’t sure, I would advise sticking to just the one.

 How to Cook Jerk Chicken